nmdp-bioinformatics/gfe-db/README.md

 ## Deployment
 `gfe-db` is deployed using Docker to an EC2 instance.
 Automated builds and loading of `gfe-db` on AWS is orchestrated using AWS Batch and StepFunctions.
 The infrastructure is defined using CloudFormation templates.

 1. Make sure to update your AWS credentials in `~/.aws/credentials`.
-Run `aws configure` to set the default region.
-2. Create an EC2 key pair and add it's name to the `gfedbKeyName` paramter in `master-stack.yaml`.
-3. Deploy the CloudFormation stacks.
+2. Deploy the CloudFormation stacks and set the default region to `us-east-1` (there are issues with S3 pre-signed URLs in the other regions).
    ```bash
    cd gfe-db
    bash deploy.sh
    ```
-1. The the AWS ECR console, follow the instructions in each ECR repo to push the images to that repo.
+3. In the AWS ECR console, follow the instructions in each ECR repo to build, tag and push the images to that repo.
-2. In the Neo4j browser, run the `load/cypher/create_index.cyp` script.
+4. In the Neo4j browser, run the `load/cypher/create_index.cyp` script.
-3. Trigger an update using StepFunctions by starting an execution with the following input:
+5. Trigger an update using StepFunctions by starting an execution with the following input:
    ```json
    {
      "params": {